Illustration: Lucy Jones

 - Manage all media outlets including social media, newsletters, and public relations (or hire people to do so, then manage them)

-- If you don’t have a record label, manage music distribution including streaming and performing rights organizations
+- Manage music distribution including streaming and performing rights organizations (if you don’t have a record label)

 - Manage all internal communications including delivering good or bad news for or to the artist